Prag8855/aab/content/guides/german-health-insurance.md

 - **A [health insurance card](/glossary/Gesundheitskarte)**
     Bring it when you go to the doctor.
 You can also use it as a proof of health insurance.
 - **A [[Mitgliedsbescheinigung]]**
     It's a proof of health insurance.
-Use it to apply for a [residence permit](/glossary/Aufenthaltstitel).
+Use it to apply for a visa or [residence permit](/glossary/Aufenthaltstitel).
 - **A [[Sozialversicherungsnummer]]**
     Give it to your employer.
 If you get private health insurance, you do not get a *Sozialversicherungsnummer* automatically.
 Your employer can also request it for you.[^80] You can also [contact the *Deutsche Rentenversicherung*](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Kontakt/Anschriften-Uebersicht/anschriften_uebersicht_detail.html) and ask for it.

+If you are a student, your health insurer will tell your school that you are insured (the *M10 Meldung*).
+It's done digitally; you don't need to do anything.
+It takes around 3 days.[^86]

 ### 5. Pay every month